How Do I Prepare For Year 6 SATs? 29 SATs Preparation Tips For Parents And Children in Year 6

 SATs Tip 16: Keep calm and carry on – It’s only the SATs

 As a parent, panicking during the SATs is the worst thing you can do.
-Try not to create worry in the run up to SATs week, and keep things cool, calm and collected!
+Children will pick up on this so try not to create worry in the run up to SATs week, and keep things cool, calm and collected!
+If they don’t feel like tidying their room this week, now isn’t the time to have a battle over it.

 SATs Tip 17: Remain positive throughout the SATs